equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-simple-pipeline.md

 [Source code](https://github.com/equinor/radix-sub-pipeline-example/tree/simple-pipeline) for this example.

 * In the Radix application repository create a folder `tekton`.
-This folder need to be on the root level of the repository, in the configuration branch (same as `radixconfig.yaml`)
+This folder need to be in the configuration branch and in the same folder, where `radixconfig.yaml` file is located - it is by default a root of the repository.
 * The sub-pipeline in this example runs one task with a name `hello`.
 Create a file `hello-task.yaml` (file name can be arbitrary, file extension should be `yaml`).
 This task runs in the container with Alpine Linux and execute one command `echo "Hello"`.
 ```yaml
 apiVersion: tekton.dev/v1beta1